-Get emergency medical help if you have any of these signs of an allergic reaction to Butrans: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Butrans: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 weak or shallow breathing, deep sighs, snoring that is new or unusual;

-confusion, severe dizziness, feeling like you might pass out;
+a light-headed feeling, like you might pass out;

-blisters, swelling, or severe irritation where the patch was worn;
+blisters, swelling, or severe irritation where the patch was worn; or

-liver problems - nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious Butrans side effects may include:
+Common Butrans side effects may include:

 redness, itching, or mild skin rash where the patch was worn.